 We have already achieved a 55% reduction in our carbon intensity and a 39% reduction in business travel emissions.
 We send 0% of waste from Sky-owned sites to landfill.
 We recycle 100% of food waste at our main offices and have successfully reduced water consumption per person too.
 This year we also increased fuel efficiency across our fleet by 15%, so have achieved six of our ten targets ahead of time.
 We are now setting our path towards net zero carbon by 2050 across our value chain.

-We changed our products and packaging to remove all single-use plastic.
-We started in October 2017, with the NOW TV Smart Stick, Sky Soundbox and Sky Q box.
+In 2017, we committed to change our products and packaging to remove all single-use plastic.
+We started with the NOW TV Smart Stick, Sky Soundbox and Sky Q box.
 We replaced the traditional plastic seals and bags with natural adhesives, cork pads and layered cardboard, to protect each product in an environmentally-friendly way.
-Our Now TV pre-paid cards, anti-theft device and Sky magazine are also free of plastic wrapping.
 Since the end of 2018, all our products have been free of single-use plastic.
-This increased our recycling rates and helped us spread the word about cutting single-use plastic.

 Sharing what we learn